sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/polyline-items.md

 `start` and `end` are now the first and last polyline item of the chain `road` is a part of.
 Keep in mind that all polyline item types can attach to each other, so `start` and `end` are not guaranteed to be of the same type as `road`.

+## Interpolating the curve
+A point on the curve drawn through the nodes of the item can be calculated with the [`InterpolateCurve`](xref:TruckLib.ScsMap.PolylineItem.InterpolateCurve*) and [`InterpolateCurveDist`](xref:TruckLib.ScsMap.PolylineItem.InterpolateCurveDist*) methods.
+The former takes an interpolation parameter between 0 and 1; the latter expects a distance in meters and returns the point which is _n_ meters away from the backward node.

-## Placing items along the path of a polyline item
+## Placing items along the path
 The method [`CreateItemsAlongPath`](xref:TruckLib.ScsMap.PolylineItem.CreateItemsAlongPath*) can be used to place objects at equidistant intervals along the path of a chain of polyline items.
 It takes as parameters the starting and ending item, the interval in meters, and a callback function in which you create the map item.